 Did you know that on this day in 2018, Amazon became the second company in the world to be worth over $1 trillion?
 Apple had crossed the trillion-dollar threshold just five weeks before.

-Keep reading for more facts about September 4
+Keep reading for more interesting facts about September 4th in history!